NASA Confirms 5,000 Exoplanets in Cosmic Milestone: 'Each One of Them Is a New World'

 Collect them all.
-NASA JPL announced a cosmic milestone with the confirmed discovery of over 5,000 exoplanets (planets located outside our solar system).
-A new batch of 65 planets joined the NASA Exoplanet Archive on Monday, triggering a celebratory mood.
+NASA JPL announced a cosmic milestone on Monday with the confirmed discovery of more than 5,000 exoplanets.
+A new batch of 65 planets located outside our solar system joined the NASA Exoplanet Archive, triggering a celebratory mood.

 The first exoplanets were confirmed in the early 1990s, which means we've set an impressive pace for discovery.
 NASA announced the planet count had hit 4,000 in June 2019 and it took less than three years to add another thousand to that haul.

-We can thank the tireless work of researchers and the data collected by missions like the now-retired Kepler Space Telescope and currently operating Transiting Exoplanet Survey Satellite (TESS) for finding all these distant planets.
+We can thank the tireless work of researchers and the data collected by missions like the now retired Kepler Space Telescope and the currently operating Transiting Exoplanet Survey Satellite (TESS) for finding all these distant planets.

 We haven't definitively found an Earth clone yet, but the exoplanets spotted so far range from rocky worlds like ours to jumbo gas giants bigger than Jupiter.
 While 5,000 is an impressive number, it's just a tiny sliver of what's out there.
 Said NASA, "We do know this: Our galaxy likely holds hundreds of billions of such planets."